 Both of these men died in a blaze of glory, and with their literal last ounce of life, they entered scores into machines, dying legends and forever being known as the guys who died not only doing what they love, but perfecting it.

-I'm going to make fun of some of the poor examples of humanity on this list, but these two, these guys started it all.
+These two, these guys started it all.
 They set the example.
 And they died right after entering their names into a Top Score list.
 And that is badass.